smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 the build.

 Hint: It can take a long time to complete the script even when only one router model is built.
-To prevent the console from blanking after about 10 minutes the follow command can be entered (in a new tty if necessary, e.g., RightCrtl-F6):
+To prevent the virtual machine console from blanking after about 10 minutes the following command can be entered (in a new tty if necessary, e.g., RightCrtl-F6):
 ```
 $ setterm -blank 0 -powerdown 0